SSPENELOPE/react-weatherapp/README.md

 - After I am finsihed creating this application I will give detailed instructions on how to clone and set the repository up for your own application

 # Usage
 - PLEASE NOTE: If you go to the website and play with the login and registering features there will be delays intially if no one has been using the site.
-This is because my azure sql server goes to sleep if it is not being used.
+This is because my azureSQL server goes to sleep if it is not being used.
 This saves me money being that I alone am not spending hundreds or even thousands of dollars on a website built for the purpose of showing employers what I can create.

 - If you click login and nothing happens, just be patient and try again.
 You may get errors, but it will work.
 Just wait for the server to wake up